Why is so hard to make a simple If-Then-Else Functoid? … well, not anymore!

 The beauty of this approach is that:

 • We reduce the functoids chain.
-By using fewer functoids we simplify the map visually, and this is very useful when you have a lot of conditions, even if they are simple conditions.
+Using fewer functoids simplifies the map visually, which is very useful when you have many conditions, even if they are simple.

 • We will improve the map performance a little more, compared to the use of out-of-the-box functoids